zhgzhg/GPhpThread/Documentation/files/GPhpThread.php.txt

 	 */
 	public function import($value) {
 		if ($value instanceof self) {
-			throw new \GPhpThreadException("Not allowed cloning of GPhpThreadUncloneableContainer!");
+			throw new \GPhpThreadException("Not allowed cloning of GPhpThreadNotCloneableContainer!");
 		}
 		$this->variable = $value;
 	}